Franciscan friary, Humac

-Franciscan friary of Saint Anthony is a friary of the Franciscan Province of Herzegovina in Humac, Ljubuški.
+Franciscan friary of Saint Anthony is a friary of the Franciscan Province of Herzegovina in Humac, Ljubuški in Bosnia and Herzegovina.
 The friary church was built in 1869 and the friary in 1871.
 During World War II, the friary was heavily damaged, but its south and east wing, as well as the church, were renovated in 1961, while the south wing was built anew in 1967.

 History

 Franciscans already had the friary of the Holy Madonna in the nearby town of Ljubuški built in the 15th century, which was destroyed by the Ottomans in the search for Bishop Daniel Vocatius in 1563.
 After the destruction of the friary, the Franciscans of Ljubuški joined their fellow Franciscans in Zaostrog from where they pastored the area of Ljubuški.
 After the end of the Morean War, the pastoral care of Ljubuški was taken by the Franciscans in Kreševo in 1700.

-The territory of the parish that covered the area around Ljubuški was seated in Veljaci since 1599, until 1855, when the new Parish of Humac was established.
+The territory of the parish that covered the area around Ljubuški was seated in Veljaci from 1599, until 1855, when the new Parish of Humac was established.
 At the time, Humac was a village near the town of Ljubuški, but today it's connected to the town.
 At first, the parochial house was a small house built in 1858 by the first parson of Humac Friar Jozo Cigić on land bought by then parson of Veljaci Anđeo Kraljević.
 The parochial house was only a temporary solution since the Franciscans intended to build a new friary.

 The decision to build a friary was made in 1865, so the Franciscans bought the land from the Muslim landowners around the parochial house.
 They also managed to get the ferman of approval from Istanbul.
 The main reason for building a new friary was that the Franciscan friary in Široki Brijeg, that served as the seat of the Franciscan Custody of Herzegovina, and also served as a seminary and a novitiate, became overcrowded.
 The Franciscans intended to transfer the novitiate and parts of their education system to the new friary.
 Other ideas were to build this friary in Posušje, Brotnjo or Županjac, however, Humac was chosen as the location.